1.Does my plan cover vaccines?

-Benefits are available for Prescription Drugs for in-network pharmacies, if you enrolled in one of these plans: Choice/Prime/Elite.
+Benefits are available for Prescription Drugs for in-network pharmacies, if you enrolled in one of these plans: Choice/Prime/Elite/Supreme.
 Benefits are subject to supply limits and Co-payments and/or Coinsurance that varies depending on which tier of the Prescription Drugs List the outpatient drug is listed.
 For example, supreme plan has $15 Copay per prescription for Tier 1, $30 Copay per prescription for Tier 2, $50 Copay per prescription for Tier 3 up to a 31 day supply per prescription.
 And the elite plan has $15 Copay per prescription for Tier 1, 30% per prescription for Tier 2, 50% per prescription for Tier 3 up to a 31 day supply per prescription.

 5. How do I pay for my medical services?

 If you bring your insurance ID with you while visiting an in-network doctor or hospital, there is no need for you to file a claim after your visit.
 Medical care providers will contact the insurance company first, and then send you the rest of the bill that you need to pay.
 The method of payment will be found on the bill.

-If you visit an out-of-network doctor or hospital, you need to pay first, and then file a claim within 90 days after your visit to get a refund.
+If you visit an out-of-network doctor or hospital, you need to pay first, and then file a claim within 90 days after your visit to get the reimbursement.